openPCI/open-tao-pcis/svgmap/readme.md

       return score;
     }
 ```
-Where `pathNodes` is an array of node ids and `pois` is a list of visited point of interrests.
+Where `pathNodes` is an array of node ids and `pois` is a list of visited point of interests visited on the route.
 `score` can be anything, number, string or even an object containing sub scores.